ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

     TxFeeBox::output_candidate(transaction_fee, current_height).unwrap();
 ```

-Similarly the EPF also offers an output builder for a change box which we will use as well:
+Similarly the HDF also offers an output builder for a change box which we will use as well:

 ```rust
 let change_box_candidate = ChangeBox::output_candidate(